Azure/cortana-intelligence-inventory-optimization/Automated Deployment Guide/Post Deployment Instructions.md

 This will show all the resources under this resource groups on [Azure management portal](https://portal.azure.com/).

 After successful deployment, the entire solution is automatically started on cloud.
 You can monitor the progress from the following resources.
-This part contains instructions for managing different Azure componenets in the deployed solution.
+This part contains instructions for managing different Azure components in the deployed solution.

 ### Azure Function
 Azure Function app is created during the deployment.
-This hosts 7 webjobs which performs mostly orchastration and data simulation.
+This hosts 7 web jobs which performs mostly orchestration and data simulation.
 You can monitor the webjob by clicking the link on your deployment page.

 The inventory optimization solution is composed of five major components: data simulation, data pre-processing, inventory optimization, order placement, and evaluation.
 The table below lists the task and execution engine of each component.
 Each step starts with an Azure Web Job.
 The actual execution is done by Python scripts within the web jobs, Azure Data Lake Analytics jobs submitted by the web job Python script, or Azure Batch jobs submitted by the web job Python script.